This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 JMP Live Spaces

-The posts and folders that you see depend on which spaces you have permission to access, either individually or indirectly through or group membership (which is controlled by JMP Live administrators).
+The posts and folders that you see depend on which spaces you have permission to access, either individually or indirectly through a group membership (which is controlled by JMP Live administrators).

-Spaces are created by JMP Live administrators or users with administrative permission on all spaces in JMP Live.
+A JMP Live administrator or JMP Live user with administrative permission on all the spaces in JMP Live creates the spaces.

-What you can do in a space or folder depends on the permissions you have in the space or folder.
+The permissions that you have in the space or folder control what you can do in the space or folder.
 See Types of Space Permissions.

-Permissions to spaces are controlled by a JMP Live administrator or JMP Live users who have administrative access to a space.
+A JMP Live administrator or JMP Live user with administrative permission to a space controls the space permissions.
 See Update Users or Permissions.

 Create or Delete a Space

-JMP Live administrators can create or delete spaces, or they can give a user permission to manage all spaces in JMP Live.
-In this case, you see an Admin page where you can create or delete spaces.
+If you have administrative permission on all spaces in JMP Live, you see an Admin page where you can create or delete spaces.

 Create a Space